 Some funding from the Primary to professionalise the administrations and competence of associations/NAC’s and share the admin burden.

 Clear application of scrutiny to the admins and outcomes of the Associations/NAC.

+A commitment to the rural proofing of policy and practice via reference to such in the terms of reference agreed.

 Appendix A. Key roles and Outcome NAC’s and District Associations.